Who we are

 , and a house for their elderly, infirm sisters at St. Joseph’s.
 Sisters continue their 300-year-old link with All Saints’ School

-, part of which was formerly the Bar Convent Grammar School.
+, part of which was formerly the Bar Convent Grammar School., and one of the Sisters serves as a Governor.

 In Mary Ward’s pioneering footsteps, the Hull community run St Stephen's